junxit/us-congress-code/title-20/chapter-3/sec-80r-5.md

     - **(A)** carry out educational programs relating to African American life, art, history, and culture, including—
       - **(i)** programs using digital, electronic, and interactive technologies; and
       - **(ii)** programs carried out in collaboration with elementary schools, secondary schools, and postsecondary schools; and
-    - **(B)** consult with the Director of the Institute of Museum and Library Services concerning the grant and scholarship programs carried out under subsection (b) of this section.
+    - **(B)** consult with the Director of the Institute of Museum and Library Services concerning the grant and scholarship programs carried out under subsection (b).
 - **(b)** *Grant and scholarship programs*
   - **(1)** *In general* In consultation with the Council and the Director of the Museum, the Director of the Institute of Museum and Library Services shall establish—
     - **(A)** a grant program with the purpose of improving operations, care of collections, and development of professional management at African American museums;